Kongduino/wukong_wioe5/README.md

 A couple of other things, less vital, more in the "Oh, that's cool to have" class: the reset button, much more accessible than on the Pico; and the ON/OFF switch.

 All in all, this Pico baseboard is a great addition to my toolbox, and I will be back for more!
+The Wio-E5 is already an old friend, so no surprises here – although I have a few complaints about it, and am planning to get them fixed, working it out with Seeed.

 ![demo](demo.gif)